Blogs

 FAQs

-Yes, flood insurance is highly recommended in Houston due to the city’s frequent exposure to hurricanes, heavy rains, and flooding.
+Yes, flood insurance is highly recommended in Plano due to the city’s frequent exposure to hurricanes, heavy rains and flooding.
 Standard homeowners insurance typically does not cover flood damage, making a separate flood policy essential for protection.
 While not mandatory for all homeowners, those in flood-prone areas or with mortgages may be required to carry flood insurance.

 How long does it take to recover from flooding?